Leeann Chin (restaurateur)

 Chin opened her second location in the Saint Paul Union Depot in downtown Saint Paul, Minnesota in 1984, while a third Leeann Chin restaurant opened at the International Design Center in Minneapolis that same year.
 Another location, which also opened in 1984 in downtown Minneapolis served more than 1,000 customers on an average business day.

 In 1985, Chin, who had run the day-to-day operations, sold the rights to her name and her restaurants to General Mills.
 Chin regained the ownership of her business in 1988.
 By the time Chin left the business in the late 1990s, the Leeann Chin chain had become a Chinese fast food operation.
 Smaller take-out locations were set up inside Byerly's grocery stores.
 Chin retired in 1999.
-The Leeann Chin chain now had more than 40 locations, mostly in the Minneapolis – Saint Paul area, as of 2010.
+As of 2010, the Leeann Chin chain had grown to more than 40 locations, mostly in the Minneapolis – Saint Paul area.

 Chin continued to teach cooking during her life.
 She hosted a cooking show on PBS and authored three cookbooks on Chinese cuisine.
 Chin moved to the state of Washington and resided on Bainbridge Island.

 Leeann Chin died from complications of liver cancer on March 10, 2010, in Seattle, Washington, aged 77.
-She was survived by her five children - Linda, Bill, Laura, Jean and Katie - and 11 grandchildren - Siu Ping, Dai Wai, Wai Lee, Rutledge, Logan, Katie, Griffin, Jack, Kyla, Dylan and Becca.
+She was buried in Lakewood Cemetery.
 Her husband, Tony, died in 1994.